inventaire/docker-inventaire/README.md

 ### Elastic `users` and `groups` indexes are not up to date

-`couchdb2elastic4sync` is a small libary in charge of maintaining ES indexes up to date with couchdb documents (only for `users` and `groups` since `entities` are handdled by `entities-search-engine`).
+`couchdb2elastic4sync` is a small libary in charge of maintaining ES indexes up to date with couchdb documents.
 If `couchdb2elastic4sync` does not find Elasticsearch search.
 Make sure configs files exists in `inventaire/scripts/couch2elastic4sync/configs`.
 They should be created during postinstall, but if the folder is empty, run the following scripts to create it :

 ```bash
 docker-compose exec inventaire npm run couch2elastic4sync:init